pmndrs/postprocessing/README.md

 ## Preface

-This module uses modern ECMAScript features and requires one of the following browsers.
+This module uses modern ECMAScript features and requires one of the following browsers:
  - Chrome ≥ 42
  - Firefox ≥ 45
  - IE Edge ≥ 13